kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - J14 - Used to connect an external reset button, mirroring the external reset switch
 - J15, J16 - are pin headers that provide 5v power for any internal board or accessory
 - J17 - an alternate way to supply (or use) 5V power (both pins) to the board.
 This is before the power switch
 - J20 - Used for installing an internal expansion card or ribbon cable.
-J21 provides power to an internal card.
+- J21 - Used to provide power to an internal expansion card.

 ## Testing

+Before testing you will need a regulated power supply that provides 5V.
+The connector is a center positive barrel jack, and is quite common to find this connection in 12V power supplies, however these are not compatable.
+The board performs no power regulation so a good quality power source is required.

+**WARNING!!** - Connecting a 12V Power supply will probably **damage several components on the board**.
+Please test the power supply for correct voltage and polarity before connecting.

 For each of the step (when inserting components) ensure power is turned off and disconnected.
 You will need to power on to perform necessary tests

 Follow these steps
 - Don't install any socketed IC's yet
-- Connect a regulated 5V supply to the board.
+- Connect the power supply to the board.
 - With power turned off, test for +5V on J17, located just behind the barrel jack.
 - With power turned on, test for +5V on a few IC sockets Pin 14 or 16 around the board.
 - Insert all simple socketed logic chips